Top 6 (CeFi) Platforms: Earn Interest While HODLING

 Nexo: Great CeFi Rates

 Nexo is a subsidiary of Credissimo that was founded all the way back in 2007.
 The Nexo platform was deployed in 2018.
-To date, Nexo has paid over $200 million in interest, gathered over 2.5 million users in over 200 jurisdictions, and supports 27 different cryptocurrencies.
-Nexo offers both lending and borrowing as well as a payment card.
-Nexo also has its own native token called NEXO, and that has the highest market cap of those mentioned here.
+To date, Nexo has paid over $500 million in interest, gathered over 6 million users in over 200 jurisdictions and supports 60+ different cryptocurrencies.
+Nexo offers both lending and borrowing as well as a crypto credit card.
+Nexo also has its own native token called NEXO.

 What caught my eye in borrowing with Nexo is that they’ve deployed the possibility to apply for a loan against your NFTs.
 Currently, they support two collections, Crypto Punks and Bored Ape Yacht Club.
-When applying you can get up to 20% of the floor price.
-This is something many platforms haven’t yet done and I’m sure there will be good demand for this, especially now that the prices have gone sky-high.
-Still, when talking about NFTs be careful when lending against them since we have yet to see them tested in case of a bear market and even that 80% buffer might not be enough.
+When applying, you can get up to 20% of the floor price.
+This is something many platforms haven’t yet done and I’m sure there will be good demand for this, especially when the next bull run comes along.
+Still, when talking about NFTs be careful when lending against them since we have seen how the prices of NFTs have crashed during a bear market and even that 80% buffer might not be enough.

-Other features on Nexo include the already mentioned payment card as well as an exchange.
-The Nexo card is issued in partnership with Mastercard so using it shouldn’t be a problem.
+Other features on Nexo include the already mentioned crypto card as well as an exchange for crypto swaps and trading.
+The Nexo card is issued in partnership with Mastercard so using it pretty much anywhere shouldn’t be a problem.
 The card earns you up to 2% cashback and additional benefits on the Nexo site.
-However, before ordering it I suggest reading this piece on Coin Bureau and watching this video, both of them are about the best crypto cards.
-The exchange on Nexo is decent but certainly not the best.
-Exchanges are a topic multiple times covered on the Coin Bureau YouTube channel so you can find more information there.
+However, before ordering it I suggest reading this piece on Coin Bureau and watching this video, both of them are about the best crypto cards on the market.

 To wrap up Nexo, this platform has become the most popular and widely used lending platform on the market, and for good reason.
 After competitors Celsius and BlockFi faced liquidity issues, Nexo has proven itself to be the more secure, safe, and sustainable platform, while still providing some of the best rates and features in the industry.